ZheikoN/rock-paper-game/README.md

 - Currently played hand is also appearing as first line in history tab
     - This should not be happening and only older games should appear

+- During testing 2 testers reported that question mark did not show the rules and did not show the on hover window
+    - I could not replicate this issue testing on various browsers and devices.
+    - Tester 1 reported this issue to be present only on Mobile Safari.
+My own testing with safari worked 100%
+    - Tester 2 reported this issue to be present on Chrome.
+Chrome was the main tool used for testing by myself and I could not replicate the issue.

+    Conclusion: This requires further testing, but considering that this was a small portion of testers that had issue with the display, it appears to be a user setting.
+In future, this feature will most likely get reworked into more elegant solution to avoid this issue altogether.

 ## Deployment